Printer friendly version: http://www.calstatela.edu/faculty/jgarret/467/syllabus-467-149.pdf

 - A mid-term exam (short answer questions and identifications, and one essay question) (20% of course grade)

-- A final exam (short answer questions and identifications, and one or two essay question) (25% of course grade)
+- A final exam (short answer questions and identifications, and one or two essay questions) (25% of course grade)

-- Attendance, punctuality, participation, effort (5% of course grade)
+- Discussion participation and attendance (5% of course grade)

 In order to pass this course all assignments (papers and exams) must be legitimately attempted.
 Plagiarism (see description below) does NOT constitute a legitimate attempt of the assignment.

 The following texts are required for this class:

 Austen, Jane.
 Northanger Abbey.
 Oxford: Oxford University Press, 2008.

 Shelley, Mary.
 Frankenstein; or The Modern Prometheus.
 Oxford University Press, 2009.
 (ISBN-13: 978-0-19-953715-0)

 Wolfson, Manning, eds.
 The Longman Anthology of British Literature, Volume 2A.
 Fifth Edition.
 New York: Longman, 2012.
 (ISBN-13: 978-0-205-22316-9)